sinnstral/dotfiles/README.md

 sudo pacman -S ttf-google-sans
 ```

-Use thi to list all available fonts:
+Use this to list all available fonts:

 ```bash
 fc-list